marhjoh/TDT4165-Programming-languages/README.md

 ### Assignment 1
 The assignment comprises several tasks designed to help students become familiar with the Mozart/Oz system.
 Provided tasks may be located in the [Assignment 1 folder](https://github.com/marhjoh/TDT4165-Programming-languages/tree/main/Assignment%201), including the [provided tasks](https://github.com/marhjoh/TDT4165-Programming-languages/blob/main/Assignment%201/Assignment%201%20-%20Tasks.pdf) and [proposed solution](https://github.com/marhjoh/TDT4165-Programming-languages/blob/main/Assignment%201/Assignment%201%20-%20Proposed%20Solution.pdf).

+### Assignment 2
+The second assignment focuses on more advanced topics like converting postfix notation to an expression tree and processing records.
+It aims to deepen the understanding of recursive function calls and data structures in Oz.
+The tasks and solutions are available in the [Assignment 2 folder](https://github.com/marhjoh/TDT4165-Programming-languages/tree/main/Assignment%202), including the [provided tasks](https://github.com/marhjoh/TDT4165-Programming-languages/blob/main/Assignment%202/Assignment%202%20-%20Tasks.pdf) and the [proposed solution](https://github.com/marhjoh/TDT4165-Programming-languages/blob/main/Assignment%202/Assignment%202%20-%20Proposed%20Solution.pdf).